How to Get a Contractor License in Illinois

 Fill Out an Application

 First and foremost, you need to fill out an application.
-This can be found at this link.
+This can be found on the Chicago Procurement Services website.
 The application will require a bevy of information from you, including tax info, Social Security numbers, and the like.

 Once you've filled out your application, you'll need to submit it for processing.
 Generally speaking, you'll hear back in a few weeks with an approval or denial note.
 You'll also be given instructions on what you need to do over the coming weeks and months.